Isa-khan/Isa-Khan/README.md

-Hi, I'm Isa,
+I'm Isa,

-I’m a passionate Geomatics student at the University of Waterloo, with a keen interest in combining geomatics with software engineering. 🎓
+I’m a passionate Geomatics student at the University of Waterloo, with a keen interest in software engineering and data science. 🎓

 I'm fascinated by the intersection of geospatial data science and programming.
-I also have a profound interest in the context of networks, data science and cybersecurity. 🔐
+I also have a profound interest in the context of networks and cybersecurity. 🔐

-Alongside my studies, I'm also enthusiastic about web development and consider myself a full-stack developer.
-I enjoy leveraging my skills to build interactive and visually appealing web applications. 👾

-Looking forward to exploring the exciting possibilities where geomatics, data-science, GIS, software development, and cybersecurity converge! ⌨️
+Looking forward to exploring the exciting possibilities where geomatics, data-science, software development, and cybersecurity converge! ⌨️

 <h3> 👨‍💻 Languages I use</h3>